anurag0308/Covid-19-worldwide-evolution/README.md

 List of features ready and TODOs for future development
 * Confirmed🚨 , Recovered🏡 And Death⚰️ counts of Covid-19 cases all over the wolrd.
 * KPIs for a particular country available on hovering over that country.
 * Visualize spread and containment over all the world througout the year with 🎬 buttons and slider to go to a particular date 📅.

-## Status
-Project is: _in progress_ to deploy on heroku in a docker container

 ## Contact
 Created by [@Anurag Sharma](https://www.linkedin.com/in/anurag-sharma-0308/) - feel free to contact me!